 For most of the colleges within our database, we were able to determine the geographic diversity by looking at where enrolled undergrads lived prior to enrolling in college.

-Unfortunately, we were not able to get the data to determine CUNY Graduate School and University Center's geographic diversity rank.
+Unfortunately, we were not able to get the data to determine The Graduate Center's geographic diversity rank.

-Presence of International Students at CUNY Graduate School and University Center
+Presence of International Students at The Graduate Center

-There is a relatively large community of about 1,026 international students at CUNY Graduate School and University Center representing at least -1 countries.
-For more complete information, see the CUNY Graduate School and University Center International Student Page.
+There is a relatively large community of about 1,026 international students at The Graduate Center, CUNY representing at least -1 countries.
+For more complete information, see the The Graduate Center International Student Page.

 Age Diversity on Campus